abdihakim148/hiveguard/README.md

 Hiveguard is an open-source Authentication, Authorization, and User Management system built with Rust.
 It provides a robust, flexible, and secure solution for identity and access management using modern software design principles.

-> **Note:** Hiveguard is built with a modular Ports and Adapters architecture.
+> **Note:** Hiveguard is built with a modular **Ports and Adapters** architecture.
 We welcome contributions!
 Feel free to implement an adapter for any input or output interface (like a specific database, messaging queue, or API protocol), even if it's not listed in the planned features.

+---

 ## Core Technologies